Beyond Lose It & MyFitnessPal: Discover the Free App Revolutionizing Fitness Tracking

 One of MacroFactor’s distinguishing features is its smart algorithms.
 Every week, they adjust someone’s macro and calorie recommendations, even if they’re not always meeting their weight or diet goals.
 That’s because the algorithms’ adjustments are predicated on how an individual’s body is responding in relation to their weight inputs, calorie consumption, and caloric expenditure.

 Another feature may be its best one: the fact that it abides by a coaching-neutral approach.
 In other words, MacroFactor doesn’t judge others’ choices since everyone’s fallible – their smart algorithm allows you to skip a day of tracking, and it’ll automatically adjust accordingly.
-Besides, the last thing someone needs is their nose rubbed in their mistakes, especially if they consume French fries now and then.
+Besides, the last thing someone needs is their nose rubbed in their mistakes, especially if they consume French fries for weight loss now and then.

 Or in other words, it focuses on guiding people without using shamed-based approaches.